8ctopus/php-sandbox/README.md

 ## cool features

-- php 8 or 7
+- php 8.0 or 7.4
 - Just works with any domain name and https is configured out of the box
 - All changes to config files are automatically applied (hot reload)
-- Xdebug is configured for remote debugging in VSCode
+- Xdebug is configured for php step by step debugging in VSCode
-- Profile your code with SPX
+- Profile php code with SPX
+- Javascript step by step debugging in VSCode

 _Note_: On Windows [hot reload doesn't work with WSL 2](https://github.com/microsoft/WSL/issues/4739), you need to use the legacy Hyper-V.